Strategy of Breakthrough for Health and Wealth

 Dr. Kevin Ham

 Above is the Flywheel of Flywheel Principles.
 This is the power of principles.
 They span industries across business and life.
-Just like there are but 12 notes for all music, 3 primary colours that make up all colours, just a handful of principles for you to practice and apply to every facet of your life starting from thought to plan to action is leveraging your mind and can result in great results.
+Just as there are only 12 notes for all music, 3 primary colours that make up all colours, and just a handful of principles for you to practice and apply to every facet of your life, starting from thought to plan to action, leveraging your mind can result in great outcomes.
 At first, it is hardly visible as you knock down the first golden two-inch domino, but as each larger domino falls, flywheeling stronger and larger and gaining momentum, it becomes self-propelling.

 This is the power of momentum and the power of life.